 - Determine usable portions of the state highway network.
 Coordinate and control emergency highway traffic regulations in conjunction with the Washington State Patrol (WSP). - Comply with Hazardous Materials and Hazardous Waste requirements related to emergency response.
-This includes (but is not limited to) 29 CFR 1910.120 Hazardous Waste Operations and Emergency Response, and RCW 70.136 Hazardous Materials Incidents.

-- Comply with environmental regulatory requirements related to emergency response.
-Each region is required to develop notification procedures for contacting regulatory agencies prior to or during an emergency response. - Meet the conditions of the Washington Department of Fish and Wildlife (HPA) permit if applicable and possible.
+This includes (but is not limited to) 29 CFR 1910.120 Hazardous Waste Operations and Emergency Response. - Comply with environmental regulatory requirements related to emergency response.
+Each WSDOT region is required to develop notification procedures for contacting and informing regulatory agencies before and during an emergency response. - Meet the conditions of the Washington Department of Fish and Wildlife (HPA) permit if applicable and possible.